surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

+= 4.9.3-dev.1 =

+(TBD) Added a sanity check for options with an image ID value.

 = 4.9.2 =

-(2018/07/28) Updated the WpssoProUtilWpseoMeta module to work in combination with the WpssoProSeoWpseo module (Pro version).
+(2018/07/28) Updated the WpssoProUtilWpseoMeta module to work in conjunction with the WpssoProSeoWpseo module (Pro version).